abarker/camel-snake-pep8/README.rst

 A refactoring tool to help convert camel case to snake case and vice versa in a Python program, in conformity with the PEP-8 style guide.
 It uses/abuses Python-Rope to find and perform the changes.
+The program interactively displays proposed changes and queries the user as to whether or not to accept the changes.

 It does not do all the changes, but it does most of them.
 (It currently does not recognize many tuple assignments.)